quinn-dougherty/Portfolio/matcher/README.md

 The problem is **assignment*.
 In particular, match 150 people into 25 projects.

-### Context: capstone projects at Lambda School
+### Context: Capstone Projects at Lambda School

-So, suppose two Lambda School students are Alice and Bob, and suppose that two Lambda School projects are Pizza and Veggie Burgers.
+Suppose two Lambda School students are Alice and Bob, and suppose that two Lambda School projects are Pizza and Veggie Burgers.
 But in the following code we have random toy data, where people are named `aa` and projects are named `A`, where a is any lower case letter and A is any upper case letter.

-### My solution
+### My Solution

 I spent a lot of time approaching this from a lot of angles, and found a solution that, in hindsight, is very simple.
-With some caveats, it can be guaranteed to converge, and randomness only even impacts `<10%` of people.
+With some caveats, it can be guaranteed to converge, and in the worst case randomness only impacts `<10%` of people.

 ### Assumptions

-Because we're interested in a group's satisfaction and effectiveness at a project, no model or algorithm could capture all considerations, but a basic **rank ordering** surveyed from each participant will be the level of information we have about their preferences.
+Because we're interested in a group's satisfaction and effectiveness at a project, no model or algorithm will capture all considerations, but a basic **rank ordering** surveyed from each participant will be the level of information we have about their preferences.